faridrashidi/scphylo-tools/docs/source/api_reference.rst

    import scphylo as scp

-After mutation calling and building the input data via our suggested mutation calling pipeline.
+This package is intended for use after mutation calling and building the input data via our suggested mutation calling pipeline.

 Read/Write (io)
 ^^^^^^^^^^^^^^^
-This module offers a bunch of functions for reading and writing of the data.
+This module provides functions for reading and writing data.

 .. module:: scphylo.io
 .. currentmodule:: scphylo